-Do you want to see Elephants?
-Fascinated by the beauty, yet the power of the largest land mammal in the world?
-Ever wondered what it could be like to be up close and personal with an elephant so large, yet so thoughtful?
+Are you fascinated by the beauty and power of the largest land mammal in the world?
+Ever wondered what it is like to be up close and personal with a big yet graceful elephant?
 A true adventure surely awaits you.

 They say an elephant never forgets.
 What they don’t tell you is, you never forget an elephant.